Aayush21122/Event-Tracker/README.md

 <br>

-The security of your data depends entirely on the `EVENT_LOGGER_KEY`.
+The security of your data depends entirely on the `ENCRYPTION_KEY`.

 * **Do not hardcode your key**.
 Always use a secure environment variable.
 * **Protect the key**.
 Store it securely and do not commit it to version control (e.g., using `.gitignore`).